All Episodes

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional sass.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-On the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

-All right, 25 till the top of the hour, 800 941.
+All right, 25 till the top of the hour, 800-941.

-Sean, you want to be a part of this extra ravaganza.
+Sean, you want to be a part of this extravaganza, and there's a lot to talk about.

-Everybody reads the drudge report every day.
+Everybody reads the Drudge Report every day.

-If he's right, it's Elizabeth Warren's to lose.
+If he's right, it's Elizabeth Warren's to lose, meaning the nomination for the Democratic Party.

 Well, Elizabeth Warren's kind of skating through a lot of interviews and a lot of issues that are going to come into the forefront.